Who needs to be gluten free?

 “Abdominal pain and bloating are almost ubiquitous,” Klein said.
 “But some people have almost no symptoms at all, except maybe rashes or a stuffy nose.”

-Nobody should go gluten-free without seeing a doctor and getting the blood test for celiac, Dr. Klein added.
-“And don’t quit eating wheat first and then get the blood test, because then it won’t do you any good as there can be false negatives.”
+Nobody should go gluten-free without seeing a doctor and getting the blood test for celiac, Klein added.
+“And don’t quit eating wheat first and then get the blood test because then it won’t do you any good as there can be false negatives.”

-Other illnesses, such as Crohn’s disease, and ulcerative colitis also can have those symptoms, so seeing a doctor is important, to rule these out.
+Other illnesses, such as Crohn’s disease and ulcerative colitis, can also have those symptoms, so it is important to see a doctor to rule these out.

 “They are much more dangerous, so you don’t want to miss that,” she said.
 Irritable bowel syndrome is another less serious but no less painful syndrome with similar symptoms.

 Besides wheat, barley and rye, many other foods contain hidden gluten.
-Those include a lot of processed foods and sauces – even soy sauce.
+These include many processed foods and sauces—even soy sauce.
 Soups and salad dressings have thickeners that might contain gluten, too.

 There are lots of other options, Klein said.
 Tapioca flour, rice flour and almond flour are popular substitutes.
 Potatoes, quinoa and rice can substitute for other starches in the daily diet, but “of course, not all that is healthy for you, either.”